wassname/world-models-sonic-pytorch/README.md

 Other hyperparamers can sometimes needs to be tweaked.
 A small learning rate may be needed to initially train the VAE, say 1e-5.
 Then a higher one may be needed to get the MDRNN to convert, say 3e-4.

 Overall it can take quite a small learning rate to train multiple network simulataneusly without being to high on any of them.

+### Curiosity weights

+I haven't found optimal setting for these but you can leave the settings at default values.